trans-travel/trans-travel/us/ar.md

  * Medical providers can deny some care on the basis of their religious beliefs.
 [SB444](https://legiscan.com/AR/text/SB444/2025), if signed by the Governor, would expand this further (updated Apr.
 17, 2025).
+ * If [HB1916](https://legiscan.com/AR/text/HB1916/2025) is signed by
+   the governor, it would ban mental health providers from writing puberty blocker and hormone therapy letters for youth.
  * A [federal executive
    order](https://www.whitehouse.gov/presidential-actions/2025/01/protecting-children-from-chemical-and-surgical-mutilation/)
    and hospitals seeking to limit their liability even before